mediasuitenz/ramda-extended/README.md

 ## Using in Node

+This uses RSVP for the promise-enabled functions to be consistent with Ember.RSVP.
+I don't really like bundling RSVP in the package like this, but idk how to get around it yet.
+Any ideas?

 `npm install --save`

 `var R = require('ramda-extended')`

 ## Using with Ember.js
 This is a work in progress.
-When using the `ember-compatible/ramda-extended.js` version, the regular R functions like `prop` and `pluck` are re-implemented to use Emberjs getters and setters.
+When using the `ember/ramda-extended.js` version, the regular R functions like `prop` and `pluck` are re-implemented to use Emberjs getters and setters.

 **WARNING: Not all functions have been modified to be Emberjs compatible.** When in doubt,